 Cold Nights and Weather

+Even in summer the nights can get cold.
 Wind across the steppe can be strong, and rainstorms can appear quickly.
-I learned to look for slightly elevated camping spots so water wouldn’t collect around the tent.
+Make sure to look for slightly elevated camping spots so water can’t collect around the tent.
+One time I pitched my tent too low and woke up with water slowly running underneath it after rain.

 Having a warm layer and a decent sleeping bag made a huge difference.
 On clear nights the temperature dropped more than I expected.